sourcegraph/cody-vs/CONTRIBUTING.md

 3. Click "Open dedicated DevTools for Node"
 4. Wait for DevTools to detect the new debugging session

+> [!NOTE]
-**Note:** Starting to debug the extension in Visual Studio will automatically start the agent with appropriate arguments.
+> Starting to debug the extension in Visual Studio will automatically start the agent with
+> appropriate arguments.

 Additional debugging options: